Idiomatic Rust

 Always be on the lookout for ways to let the type-system guide you towards stronger abstractions.

-You might also be interested in my previous post on making illegal states unrepresentable in Rust.
+If you liked this, you might also be interested in my previous post on making illegal states unrepresentable in Rust.